 - Trusted Housesitters: Housesit your way around the world.
 If you’re looking for a sweet discount use “worldpursuit” for 10% off your signup fee.

-- Economy Bookings A great option for choosing the best car to rent.
+- Auto Europe is a car rental booking service that compares all the major brands like Hertz, Avis, Alamo, and Europcar.eat option for choosing the best car to rent.
 They have great service!

 - Eurail.com (Global) We have both traveled with a Eurail pass and loved the experience!
 Check out the rail planner app in this post.

 - Seat 61 The best and most detailed website for train travel across the world.
 Mark Smith has been traveling the world by train for years and breaks down all the logistics for you.
 Especially helpful when you are in rural or developing countries.

 - Hyperdia The easiest website to look up rail information in Japan.

 - Seat Guru Avoid ever sitting next to a bathroom on a plane again.
 Seat Guru lets you check out the best and worst seats on your next aircraft.